wallabag/wallabag/README.md

 </Files>
 ```

+## Import from Pocket

+If you want to import your Pocket datas, [export them here](https://getpocket.com/export).
+Put the HTML file in your poche directory, execute import.php file locally by following instructions.
+Be careful, the script can take a very long time.

 ## License
 Copyright © 2010-2013 Nicolas Lœuillet <nicolas@loeuillet.org>
 This work is free.
 You can redistribute it and/or modify it under the